cejdan/Automatic-Redactions/README.md

 # cs5293sp20-project1
+README is under construction!
+Will have it up and ready Monday, April 6th.

 This project redacts user-inputted words or phrases from text documents

 To run, you must install the correct Spacy model.
 Type this into your command line: